lumi-a/masters-thesis/thesis.typ

               π_Opt (X) & = #list(opt-permut), quad quad
   $
   #let draw-vec = d => $#d.at(0)$
-  We use the same visualisation as in @example-gasoline-cookies, but using only one bar due to $d=1$.
+  We use the same visualisation as in @example-gasoline-cookies.
+Because $d=1$, we only draw one bar per time-point.
   #figure(
     draw-gasoline.draw-permutation(iterround-permut, deliveries, production, draw-vec: draw-vec, box-height: 0pt, one-d: true),
     gap: 1em,